MCanela-1954/Chatbots_Course/Assignment.md

 ## Introduction

 Reviews of restaurants are posted in the Yelp's website, `https://www.yelp.com`.
-The following five examples, formatted as JSON objects, have been extracted from the Yelp page of a popular Spanish restaurant, Socarrat Paella Bar, in the Chelsea are of in New York City, `https://www.yelp.com/biz/socarrat-paella-bar-chelsea-new-york-3`.
+The following five examples, formatted as JSON objects, have been extracted from the Yelp page of a popular Spanish restaurant, Socarrat Paella Bar, in New York City's Chelsea neighborhood, `https://www.yelp.com/biz/socarrat-paella-bar-chelsea-new-york-3`.

 ```
 {